-Additionally, a significant portion of our revenue is derived from leases of property and equipment that is reported in "Services and other revenue - other" and "Services and other revenue - DISH Network" in our accompanying condensed consolidated statement of operations.
-Certain of our contracts with customers contain embedded equipment leases, which we separate from non-lease components of the contract based on the relative standalone selling prices of the lease and non-lease components.
+Additionally, a significant portion of our revenue is derived from leases of property and equipment that is reported in Services and other revenue - other and Services and other revenue - DISH Network in our Condensed Consolidated Statements of Operations.
+Certain of our customer contracts contain embedded equipment leases, which we separate from non-lease components of the contract based on the relative standalone selling prices of the lease and non-lease components.